-Note that the common requirements (TEGT.C.X) are currently not relevant for this tool since it is a novel research concept, whose integration into the framework still needs to be designed.
+Note that the common requirements (TEGT.C.X) are currently not relevant for this tool.
+They specify, for instance, that the tools need to comply to the MEDINA data model.
+The Cloud Property Graph, however, is still a novel research concept, whose integration into the framework needs to be designed and implemented in future work.